bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Backend-less application
 ==========================

-Chose this way if you are developping a backend-less application.
+Chose this way if you are developing a backend-less application.

 These applications:
   - could share data with other applications like BIMData Platform or any other third party app.
   - must use **BIMData Connect users** credentials system.
-  - are usually mobiles apps or small javacript apps.
+  - are usually mobile apps or small Javacript apps.

 ➤ `Create a backend-less app`_